Stochastic Modified Flows for Riemannian Stochastic Gradient Descent: Introduction

 \end{theorem} In light of Theorem~\ref{thm:intro1}, we say that the solution to the gradient flow is a weak order 1 approximation of RSGD.

 In order to get a continuous-in-time approximation of SGD that is of order $\cO(\eta^2)$ one has to introduce a diffusion term that takes into account the random fluctuations of RSGD.
 We introduce a class of diffusion processes on a different probability space and compare their marginal distributions to those of RSGD.
+Let $(\tilde \Omega, (\tilde \cF_t)_{t \ge 0}, \tilde \cF, \tilde \P)$ be a complete, filtered probability space with right-continuous filtration $(\tilde \cF_t)_{t \ge 0}$.
+We consider the solution to the SDE taking values in $M$